 - You see or smell smoke or have excessive condensation in the room where you have a gas appliance.

-- If you’re concerned about any of the above, call the National Gas Emergency Service on 0800 111 999*
+If you suspect a leak, call the National Gas Emergency number on 0800 111 999*.

 - Nausea or feeling sick